steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

    python -m pytest -v -rsx -s -W ignore::pytest.PytestCollectionWarning split_table_batched_embeddings_test.py

 To run the FBGEMM_GPU benchmarking test, use these commands.
-These tests only support the AMD MI210 and newer accelerators.
+These tests only support the AMD MI210 and more recent accelerators.

 .. code-block:: shell

    # Run this inside the Conda environment from the /fbgemm_gpu/ directory
    export HSA_XNACK=1
    cd bench

    python split_table_batched_embeddings_benchmark.py uvm